How to Create a Membership Form in 3 Minutes?

 • You cannot directly integrate the application form into your association website.
 (You will need a developer each time you have to make changes)

-Since Glue Up is an Association Management Software, the entire platform is integrated with your website so you and your team can edit your membership form whenever you want (without tech experts).
+Since Glue Up is an Association Management Software, the entire platform is integrated with your website so you and your team can edit your membership registration page whenever you want (without tech experts).

 Additionally, the AMS allows you to integrate online payments into your form.
 Once your member makes the payment, they receive an automated invoice confirming their membership.
 Additionally, the data pulled from the form is added to your members’ data to keep them informed.